Ashish-0202/Java-core-concepts/src/FileHandling/Readme.md

 Note: FileInputStream is useful to read data from a file in the form of sequence of bytes.
 FileInputStream is meant for reading streams of raw bytes such as image data.
 For reading streams of characters, consider using FileReader.
 ***

+**renameTo():**

+Used to rename the file in a given location.

+***

+**FileInputStream:**

+FileInputStream class is useful to read data from a file in the form of sequence of bytes.
+FileInputStream is meant for reading streams of raw bytes such as image data.
+For reading streams of characters, consider using FileReader.

+    FileInputStream fis=new FileInputStream("\\path\\to\\file\\filename.txt");
+    //If file is not present it will create new file

+**FileOutputStream:**

+FileOutputStream is an outputstream for writing data/streams of raw bytes to file or storing data to file.
+FileOutputStream is a subclass of OutputStream.
+To write primitive values into a file, we use FileOutputStream class.
+For writing byte-oriented and character-oriented data, we can use FileOutputStream but for writing character-oriented data, FileWriter is more preferred.

+    FileOutputStream fos=new FileOutputStream("\\path\\to\\file\\filename.txt");
+    //If file is not present it will create new file